An Overview of Traditional Polish Food

 Being from an area of the US that is heavily populated with Polish people (South Bend, Indiana,) we can buy sausage in the supermarket that is just called "Polish sausage."
 It contains yummy ingredients like garlic and marjoram and is very popular at picnics where it is served instead of, or alongside bratwurst.

-This sausage can be hard to obtain if you do not live in this area.
+"Real" Polish sausage can be hard to obtain if you do not live in this area.
 Some people just call it kielbasa, but the word kielbasa doesn't mean a specific type of sausage, it just means "sausage" in general.

 If you would like to try ordering this sausage online or would like to check your local supermarket for, it's important to know that it doesn't look remotely like the stuff Eckrich makes.
 It looks more like bratwurst but is paler.
 Even though it can be difficult to find, it is worth it as it is 10 times yummier than bratwurst and a billion times better than Eckrich!